 High Availability Configuration Example with Multi-WAN

-HA can also be deployed for firewall redundancy in a multi-WAN configuration.
+High availability (HA) can be deployed for firewall redundancy in a multi-WAN configuration.
 This section details the VIP and NAT configuration needed for a dual WAN HA deployment.
-This section only covers topics specific to HA and multi-WAN.

 Determine IP Address Assignments

-Table WAN IP Addressing show the IP addressing for both WANs.
+Table WAN IP Addresses shows the IP addresses for both WANs.
 In most environments these will be public IP addresses.

 IP Address